MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 ### Test you Bits, err...
 Wits!
 [Quiz](https://www.qzzr.com/c/quiz/431837/littlebits-ifttt)

+### Cyber security First Principle Reflections
+In this lesson, we saw web services, such as `IFTTT`, can __Abstract__ away details about devices and instead focus on recipes or `design patterns` to describe how things work.
+We also saw that by keeping functionality __modular__, `IFTTT` can combine `Littlebits` with many other services.

+Web services use __resource encapsulation__ to ensure that all functions related to the execution of an app or service are neatly within the scope of the service itself. `IFTTT` relies on services to be encapsulated so that they can provide external services with the ability to use them without worrying about connecting to multiple other related services.

+__Data hiding__ is also important to prevent internal data in the service from being released outside of the `service invocation`.
+Local data remains hidden, while `interfaces` expose only what the service wants to release (for instance to `IFTTT`).
+This also relates to __minimization__ because services can turn ports and other access off except for the specific interfaces it wants to leave open for other services to use.

 ### Additional Resources
 For more information, investigate the following.

 * [Littlebits](http://littlebits.cc/how-it-works) - Overview of concepts and available bits
 * [https://shop.littlebits.cc/products/smart-home-kit](https://shop.littlebits.cc/products/smart-home-kit) - Information about the smart home kit

 ### Acknowledgements
 Special thanks to [Dr. Robin Gandhi](http://faculty.ist.unomaha.edu/rgandhi/) for reviewing and editing this lesson.